Get an annual AARP membership for only $12. Limited time offer.

 Other Options

-Even if you aren’t able to qualify for paratransit, there are still other transportation options offered in some areas, which can accommodate seniors who have trouble getting around.
-In a lot of communities, you can find transportation services that are either privately run or non-profit and volunteer-based, and which cater specifically to seniors looking to get from point A to point B. AAA even has an online tool that allows you to locate such services in your area.
+Even if you aren’t able to qualify for paratransit, there are still other transportation options in some areas that can accommodate seniors who have trouble getting around.
+In a lot of communities, you can find transportation services that are either privately run or nonprofit and volunteer-based.
+These services cater specifically to seniors looking to get from point A to point B. AAA even has an online tool that allows you to locate such services in your area.

 Looking for affordable transportation options?
 Check out the video with our Editor-in-Chief, Jeff Hoyt, below!